drawpile/Drawpile/doc/server-api.md

 ## Logged in users

-`GET /api/users/`
+`GET /api/users/?v=2`

-Returns a list of logged in users:
+Returns a list of logged in users (without the `?v=2` query parameter you just get the users array at top-level):

-    [
     {
+        "_locked": boolean (see Admin section locks)
+        "users": [
+            {
                 "session": "session ID" (if empty, this user hasn't joined any session yet) "id": integer           (unique only within the session), "name": "user name",
                 "ip": "IP address",
                 "auth": boolean         (is authenticated),
                 "op": boolean           (is session owner),
                 "muted": boolean        (is blocked from chat),
                 "mod": boolean          (is a moderator),
                 "tls": boolean          (is using a secure connection) }
         ]
+    }

 Implementation: `callUserJsonApi @ src/shared/server/sessionserver.cpp`

 ## User accounts

-`GET /api/accounts/`
+`GET /api/accounts/?v=2`

-Returns a list of registered user accounts:
+Returns a list of registered user accounts (without the `?v=2` query parameter you just get the accounts array at top-level):

-    [
     {
+        "_locked": boolean (see Admin section locks)
+        "accounts": [
+            {
                 "id": integer              (internal account ID number)
                 "username": "username"
                 "locked": boolean          (is this account locked)
                 "flags": "flag1,flag2"     (comma separated list of flags) }, ...
         ]
+    }

 Possible user flags are: